cockroachdb/docs/v2.1/encryption.md

 Key management is the most dangerous aspect of encryption.
 The following rules should be kept in mind:

 * make sure only the unix user running the `cockroach` process has access to the keys
 * do not store the keys on the same partition/drive as the cockroach data.
-It is best to load keys at run time from a separate system (eg: keywhiz, vault)
+It is best to load keys at run time from a separate system (e.g., keywhiz, vault)
 * rotate store keys frequently (every few weeks to months)
 * keep the data key rotation period low (default is one week)